meteatamel/istio-on-gke-tutorial/docs/03-gatewayvirtualservice.md

 # Gateway and VirtualService
 In the previous step, we deployed our app to Kubernetes.
-In this step, we'll get our app's traffic managed by Istio by creating Gateway and Virtual Service (TODO: Link).
+In this step, we'll get our app's traffic managed by Istio by creating [Gateway](https://istio.io/docs/reference/config/istio.networking.v1alpha3/#Gateway) and [VirtualService](https://istio.io/docs/reference/config/istio.networking.v1alpha3/#VirtualService).

 Gateway allows external traffic into Service Mesh.
 It just specifies the protocol (HTTP/HTTPS) and the ports (80/443) that are exposed.